eficode-academy/git-katas/ff-merge/README.md

    *Remember: you want to pull in the commit on the feature branch into master.
 The command 'git merge [branch name]' takes one branch as argument from which it takes commits.
 The commits are applied to the branch pointed to by HEAD (currently checked out branch).*

 8. Switch to the `master` branch
-9. Use `cat` to see the contents of the greetings
-10. Diff the branches
+9. Diff the branches
-11. Merge the branches
+10. Merge the branches
-12. Use `cat` to see the contents of the greetings
+11. Use `cat` to see the contents of the greetings
-13. Delete the uppercase branch
+12. Delete the uppercase branch

 ## Useful commands